SASSY BALD EAGLE CHICKS: NOT BALD AT ALL BUT

 permanent settlement in the US, is founded by the Spanish.

-permanent settlement in North America, founded.
+permanent settlement in North America, is founded.
 The Virginia Company

 of London decides this site is the perfect location because no